Where to Go

 For any life or death emergency or urgent afterhours need (24/7)

+When you are having a life-threatening emergency, call 911.
 You should follow up with your primary care doctor after a visit to an emergency room.

 No COVID Testing at Emergency Departments